ftcolombo/DMD4VisualSHM/README.md

 # Experimental analysis of the motion of a clamped-free beam

-Video records from the experiment done by Garrido et al.<sup>1</sup> were used to investigate the ability of DMD to work with noisy video of the motion of a flexible beam.
-This dataset<sup>1</sup> is needed to compile some of the implemented codes.
+A video recording of the experiment done by Garrido et al.<sup>1</sup> containing the free motion of a beam in a healthy condition was used to investigate the ability of DMD to work with a noisy dataset, which is commonly encountered in practice.
+This dataset described by Garrido et al.<sup>1</sup> is needed to compile some of the implemented codes.

 To evaluate the results illustrated in this section, you can compile the codes in the Folder *ExperimentalAnalysis* in the following order:
 1. dmd_number_embeddings_data.m